- Contact Us

 View list >Martensville, SK, is now home to the largest playground in the country made with recycled rubber surfacing.

-Learn more >Since the program’s start in 2019, RePlay has provided funding to more than 66 projects across Canada.
-Click to see some of the finished projects of 2023.
+Learn more >Since the program’s start in 2019, RePlay has provided funding to community projects across Canada.